- IBD vs. RIA: What Are the Differences?

 - Types of Direct Indexing Solutions for Advisors

-Direct indexing is an investment strategy that aims to replicate the performance of a stock index by investing in the underlying securities that the index is composed of.
-Assets are held in a separately managed account which can open the door to greater tax efficiency through loss harvesting.
-Advisors may turn to direct indexing providers… read more…
+Direct indexing is an investment strategy that aims to replicate the performance of a stock index by investing in the underlying securities that make up the index.
+Assets are held in a separately managed account, which can open the door to greater tax efficiency through loss harvesting.
+Advisors may turn to direct indexing providers for… read more…

 - Front vs. Middle vs. Back Office Functions for Advisors

-Operations at financial advisory firms are often segmented into three specific parts for financial advisors: front, middle and back office functions.
+Operations at financial advisory firms are often segmented into three parts: front, middle and back office functions.
 These are essential for streamlining operations, ensuring efficiency and enhancing productivity.
 Getting all three parts right can help you grow faster and better serve your clients.
-SmartAsset’s Advisor Marketing Platform can help you add… read more…
+SmartAsset’s Advisor Marketing Platform (AMP) offers financial advisors services like client lead… read more…

 - 8 Tips for Assessing Your Client’s Risk Tolerance